evandeilton/arxivsearcher/README.md

 ## Usage

-ArxivDownloader can be used both as a command-line tool and as a Python library within scripts or Jupyter notebooks.
+ArxivSearcher can be used both as a command-line tool and as a Python library within scripts or Jupyter notebooks.

 ### Command-Line Interface (CLI)